w3f/polkadot-wiki/docs/build-protocol-info.md

 **What chain depth is considered "safe"?**

 Polkadot uses a deterministic finality mechanism.
 Once a block is finalized, it cannot be reverted except by a hard fork.
-Kusama has had hard forks that had to revert four blocks in order to cancel a runtime upgrade.
+Kusama has had hard forks that had to revert four finalized blocks in order to cancel a runtime upgrade.
 Using a finalized depth of ten blocks should be safe.

 Note that block production and finality are isolated processes in Polkadot, and the chain can have a long unfinalized head.